RohitBhavsar27/Winter-Internship/Week 5 - Task 5/README..md

 ## Membership Status at the Gym:
 - Determine who is identified in the previous query as a member of the gym.
 Utilize the gym database to confirm their membership status.

-While checking the personal details we come to think that one person id belongs to one of the two person id which we retrieved while cross referencing the 2nd witness's transcript i.e gym membership database.
+While checking the personal details we come to think that one person's unique identity number belongs to one of the two people unique identity number which we retrieved while cross referencing the 2nd witness's transcript i.e gym membership database.

 ![image](https://github.com/RohitBhavsar27/Winter-Internship/assets/130300699/6fb4436f-afed-4181-ad2d-46edd4d985be)